 Once your student has gathered background information and settled on a topic, it’s time for more in-depth reading and research.
 At this stage, she should start gathering facts, examples, and scholarly opinions to include in her paper.
-She’ll want to make use of various sources, including periodicals and other library resources, subject-specific articles, newspaper articles, and books on her topic.
+She’ll want to make use of various sources, including Internet resources, periodicals and other library reference works, subject-specific articles, newspaper articles, and books on her topic.

 Let’s look at three kinds of sources your teen might read in preparation for research: